sid140/EasywayWSL/README.md

 # EasywayWSL
 Easyway WSL

-This is a Ubuntu WSL installer which helps you instsll WSL (Ubuntu) om Windows.
+This is a Ubuntu WSL installer which helps you instsll WSL (Ubuntu) for Windows

 Sid